VitoCairone/warpstones/README.md

 # warpstones

-To run the game, just type 'open index.html'.
+To run the game, just type `open index.html` in the terminal.

 CSS animations at this time target only recent versions of Chrome and are not yet implemented across browser.